-The Weirdest Places You’ll Ever Stay
+The Weirdest Places You’ll Ever Stay as a Backpacker!

 Staying in a hostel in New Zealand doesn’t just have to be about finding a cheap bed for the night.
 Some backpacker hostels are a unique experience in themselves, whether it’s a unique theme giving the place character or a renovated historic prison!
-Some of the quirkiest accommodation, however, can be found off the beaten track.
+Some of the quirkiest accommodations, however, can be found off the beaten track.
 These lodges usually offer adventurous activities and are also home to native New Zealand wildlife.
 They are a great way of experiencing the Kiwi lifestyle and the great outdoors while still having the comfort of a proper bed (or bunk) that we backpackers have grown to love.
 All the better, the accommodation listed below is in the range of a backpacker budget of NZ$25-$40 per night!
 Let’s go!

-1. River Valley Lodge
+1. River Valley Lodge (Taihape)

 Check River Valley Lodge out:

-3. Jailhouse Accommodation
+2. Jailhouse Accommodation (Christchurch)

 Check Jailhouse Accommodation out: